 4. Brand awareness campaign

-For example, a company may start a blog and produce high-quality content relevant to its target audience.
-This ensures that when the target audience searches for an answer to a question that the company has addressed in its blog, the audience is made aware of the company or brand.
-While they may not make a purchase at that moment, the target audience becomes cognizant of the brand and will likely return to it in the future.
+A brand awareness campaign involves strengthening the awareness of a company's brand and its product or service offerings.
+Larger brands may implement regular brand awareness campaigns to maintain their popularity.
+For example, a company may create a blog and produce high-quality content that's relevant to its target audience.
+This ensures that when the target audience searches for an answer to a question that the company has addressed in its blog, they can also learn more about its brand and its unique value proposition.

 5. Rebranding campaign

 A rebranding campaign is when a company uses marketing to promote an important change, such as a new company name or logo or a merger with another organization.
 Companies that no longer appeal to their target audiences and wish to retain their interest may also use this type of campaign.
 For example, a fast-food restaurant that's attracted negative media attention for its unhealthy meal options may use a rebranding campaign to advertise new healthy options and promote its commitment to encouraging health and wellness among its customers to encourage new sales.